satishpasumarthi/Network-Optimization-Algorithms/README.md

 1.You should see a Makefile:
 %make clean
 %make all
-2. The above step will create a runme file which is a binary executable.
+2. The above step will create a runme file which is a binary executable. <br>
-3. Run time as well as the paths of max-bw will be displayed on the stdout
+3. Run time as well as the paths of max-bw will be displayed on the stdout.